cwaku/Feed-Reader-Testing/README.md

 # Project Overview

 This is a web-based application that reads RSS feeds.
-Uses [Jasmine](http://jasmine.github.io/) to write a number of tests against a pre-existing application.
+Uses [Jasmine](http://jasmine.github.io/) as a test tool to verify that it works as it is required to.

 ## How to run the application?